-On November 25, 2015, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) listing security concerns arising under Guideline F (Financial Considerations).
-The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense (DoD) Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG), implemented in September 2006.1 dated May 4, 2016.2 Applicant received the FORM on July 8, 2016.
+On May 11, 2018, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) listing security concerns arising under Guideline F (Financial Considerations).
+The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense (DoD) Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG), implemented in June 2017.

+Applicant timely answered the SOR and requested an administrative determination.
+Department Counsel submitted a File of Relevant Material (FORM) dated June 22, 2018.
+Applicant received the FORM on July 13, 2019.
 He did not submit an additional response to the FORM.
-The case was assigned to me on July 1, 2017.
+The case was assigned to me on October 11, 2018.
 Based on a review of the case file, submissions, and exhibits, eligibility for access to classified information is denied.